About Kick Butts Day

 Georgia Kids Will ‘Kick Butts’ on March 19

 State Leaders Urged to Support Tobacco Prevention Initiatives

-In Georgia, tobacco use claims 10,500 lives and costs $2.25 billion in health care bills each year.
+In Georgia alone, tobacco use claims 10,300 lives and costs $3.2 billion in health care bills each year.
 Currently, 17 percent of the state’s high school students smoke.

-On Kick Butts Day, kids turn the tables on Big Tobacco with events that range from “They put WHAT in a cigarette!?” demonstrations to health fairs to rallies at state capitols.
+On Kick Butts Day, kids turn the tables on Big Tobacco in creative ways, with events that range from small classroom activities about the harmful ingredients in cigarettes to large rallies at state capitols.

 More Events (0)